sylviaxxy/OneMortgage/README.md

 The PostgreSQL database sits on AWS RDS instance.

 ##### Configurations

-Configuration settings for PostgreSQL, AWS S3 bucket, as well as the schemas for the data are stored in the respective files in `config/` folder.
+Configuration settings for PostgreSQL, AWS S3 bucket, as well as the schemas for the data are stored.
-> Replace the settings in `config/s3config.ini` with the names and paths for your S3 bucket.

 ##### Schema

-## How to run
+## How to start

 ### Run the Batch Job

 ### Schedule the Batch Job
 Running `airflow/schedule.sh` on the master of *spark-batch-cluster* will add the batch job to the scheduler.
 The batch job is set to execute every quater, and it can be started and monitored using Airflow UI.

-### Frontend
+### Frontend:

-Run `dash/run.sh` to start the Dash app.
+Run `src/app/run_all.sh` to run the Dash app.

 ## Author